The Consortium of Universities of the Washington Metropolitan Area

 To ensure that all grades are reported in time for graduation, it is strongly advised that students do not take a Consortium course during the semester they plan to graduate; visited institutions are not required to report grades in time for Marymount’s graduation deadline.

 Limitations and Restrictions

 - Students may not register for a Consortium course that is offered at Marymount in the same semester.

 - Students may not audit a course through the Consortium.

 - Some courses are not available to visiting students: study abroad classes, off-campus or special locations, law, internships, independent study, and other courses restricted by the visited institution.

 - Studio courses and computer courses fill up quickly; therefore, visiting students often receive second priority.

 - Consortium courses do satisfy Marymount’s minimum residency credit requirements.

 - Only a maximum of six (6) Consortium credits (typically 2 courses) may be applied towards your Marymount degree requirements.

-- Students may not participate in the Consortium program if you are on academic probation.
+- Students may not participate in the Consortium program if they are on academic probation.